New Harmony Historic District: Buildings and sites

 Twenty-five buildings and eight sites within the district were built by the Harmony Society between 1814 and 1824.
 Homes that are listed separately on the National Register include: Amon Clarence Thomas House, Mattias Scholle House, Ludwig Epple House, and George Bentel House.
 The National Historic Landmark nomination for the district's boundary increase identified 59 contributing and 99 noncontributing structures.
 The expanded district includes sixteen properties already designated as National Historic Landmarks, resources from previous NHL designations, and additional buildings, sites, and structures from the Rappite/Harmonist and Owenite communities.

 The district includes reconstructed log cabins, a potter's shop, and barns representative of early Harmonist structures.
 The sites of early Harmonist churches, the Harmonist cemetery, and a cemetery wall built from brick used in the second Harmonist church are also part of the historic district.
 The cemetery, in keeping with Harmonist tradition of equality among all its members, has no gravestones within the cemetery wall.
 Native American mounds from the Middle Woodland Period more than two thousand years old are also found on the cemetery grounds.
 Church Park includes the sites of the first (1815 to 1822) and second (1822) Harmonist churches.

 Other notable Harmonist sites and structures include the Rope Walk, part of the original 1,100-foot walk used to stretch, dry, and twist hemp into rope and the Harmonist Labyrinth, replanted and rebuilt in 1939 near its original site.
-Community House Number 2, a three-story, brick dormitory for single Harmonist members built in 1822, was later used by the Owenites for community activities, including a school.
+Community House Number 2, a three-story, brick dormitory for single Harmonist members built in 1822, was later used by the Owen community for community activities, including a school.
 Thrall's Opera House/Community House Number 4, built in 1824, is a two-story Harmonist brick community house with Romanesque Revival alterations.
-Originally a Harmonist dormitory, the Owenites used it as a family dwelling, warehouse, and a place for public events.
+Originally a Harmonist dormitory, the Owen community used it as a family dwelling, warehouse, and a place for public events.
 Renamed Union Hall in 1859, the building was used as a theater for a local acting company.
 After Eugene Thrall became its sole owner in 1888, the building was renamed Thrall's Opera House.
 In the early 20th century it was used as a nickelodeon movie house and later a gas station/garage before it was restored as a Victorian-era theater.
 The restored Rapp-Owen Granary, a five-story, brick, sandstone, and wood structure completed in 1818, is "the largest granary of its type built by German craftsmen in the United States" and "served as David Dale Owen's laboratory from 1843 to 1859."
 (Owen was appointed Indiana's first state geologist in 1837.)
 Operated as a wool mill and a cornmeal mill, the structure was reconverted to a granary and placed on the National Register in 1965.
-After a two-year restoration from 1997 to 1999, the granary serves as a museum and meeting facility.
+After a two-year restoration from 1997 to 1999, the granary serves as a museum and events facility.